 - Creation of educational presentations and materials for school children

 - Discounted spaying and neutering of pets

-Animal Control Officer Mallory Meves and 3 Animal Control Interns are responsible for monitoring the welfare of domestic and wild animals and ensuring the safety of citizens from animal annoyance or other animal contacts that pose health risks.
-Their tasks include:
+Humane Officer Mallory Meves is a fully sworn police officer responsible for monitoring the welfare of domestic and wild animals and ensuring the safety of citizens from animal annoyance or other animal contacts that pose health risks.
+The tasks include:

 - Retrieving and/or trapping animals at-large

 Officer Meves is empowered to issue citations for violations of the city ordinances and state statutes when mediation attempts fail.
 The officer is assisted by Community Service Officers and other Patrol Officers, as needed.